undecaf/typo3-dev/README.md

 except that the container does not need to be running (it does not even have to exist).

+This command will ask for `sudo` authorization unless there are cached credentials.

 __Container engine:__
 the same engine as for the corresponding `t3 run` command.
 Use option `-e` (or `T3_ENGINE`) if necessary.